I qualified as a Physiotherapist in 2006 and became a specialist in Musculoskeletal Physiotherapy, completing my Masters in UCD in 2012.

 Although 1 in 3 women will suffer with leakage (incontinence) it is often not spoken about.
 Often women feel embarrassed to discuss such issues with family, friends or their GP.
 When a patient walks through my door I am still genuinely shocked about how little they know about their body and how long it took them to finally seek help.

-I am available for face to face appointments at my IFSC Clinic or video consultations, if you feel you need specialist assistance.
+I am available for face to face appointments at my Clinic at The Grange or video consultations, if you feel you need specialist assistance.
 The internet is an amazing source of information but finding the right source is essential!
 Although I am a healthcare professional, I want to use simple language so you can understand how your body work; including words like pee, poo and sex!